 By observing the variables presented in this dataset, we found that although the file includes fast-food restaurants in a country range, detailed information like the city and state names are also included, allowing us to filter the fast-food restaurants in the Boston area.
 After the filtering step for the outside resource, we may do some data cleaning to both data sets to keep the name column consistent before merging the two datasets.
 The advantage of such a way is that the programming-based process makes the whole filtering process easier to finish.
 However, there are also some disadvantages, which will be discussed in the following paragraphs.

 One disadvantage of such a filtering way is the potential time bias.
 For instance, there may exist a time gap between when the two resources were collected.
 As the fast-food industry is an industry that experiences comparably fast replacement and the one that was seriously affected by the pandemic, the existence of the time gap may cause problems with the accuracy of the final data.
 In our case, since the list of US fast-food restaurants was created in 2018, the four-year time gap results in the fact that the new dataset may fail to record fast-food restaurants in Boston that enter the market after 2018.
 And if the missing restaurants present a significant effect on the variation of the number of visitors on a different date, there may exist a time-related sampling error in our analysis.
+Good point.

 Besides, using such a method also leads to a concern about data consistency.
 Since we choose the inner joint as the way to combine the two datasets, the consistency of the baseline itself becomes a concerning issue.
 Ideally, all the targeted restaurants have the same name which makes the merging process easier to conduct.
 However, as R is a capital-sensitive code and the merging function only works with the data that have the same value, a slight difference, like a variation between the capital and smaller letter and a different name referring to the same restaurant may lead to missing data problems.
 In this case, we may need to slightly modify the two data sets to improve consistency.
 For example, we may change all the characters in the name columns to small letters and may do some research to find out all the potential names that refer to the same restaurant.